hluling/hluling.github.io/_posts/2022-10-03-upcoming-conference.md

 The major tools that I use are [Dimcli](https://digital-science.github.io/dimcli/getting-started.html) (a Python client for the Dimensions Analytics API) and [Dash for Python](https://dash.plotly.com/installation) (a Python library for creating interactive data web applications).

-This work showcases how [the Univeristy Libraries](https://www.library.cmu.edu/) provide data service to specific institutions on campus.
+This work showcases how [the Univeristy Libraries](https://www.library.cmu.edu/) provide data service to facilitate knowledge discovery and research collaboration at specific institutions on campus.

 More details of this project can be found in [this blogpost](https://www.library.cmu.edu/about/news/2022-03/energy-social-science-data-curation-1).